TuanLe53/Django-Rest-Framework-Ecommerce-/README.md

 - Python
 - Django
+- Django Rest framework
+- PostgreSQL

 ## Features

 - JWT Authentication and Authorization
-- Allows the user to create account and add their products to account.
+- Allows the user to create account and add products to their shop.
--
+- Create, update and delete their products.
+- Users can write reviews and rate products.
 - Order with state(received, delivering, delivered) and payment methods(COD, credit card)